A PERSISTENT LOW SODIUM/POTASSIUM RATIO

-Spiritual Attitudes.
-At times, an attitudinal change may be needed to clear a persistently low sodium/potassium ratio.
-For example, having excessive expectations of people or situations easily gives rise to chronic frustration.
+Examples.
+Having excessive expectations of people or situations easily gives rise to chronic frustration.
 The habit of holding grievances leads to feelings of resentment and to living in the past.

 Attitudes that promote a normal Na/K ratio include living in the present, letting go of grudges and grievances, forgiving everyone (which does not mean condoning bad behavior), and keeping expectations reasonable at all times.
 An attitude of gratitude for what you have, no matter how paltry or imperfect it may appear, can also be most helpful.